Te Puni Kōkiri: Te Puni Kōkiri (1992 to the present)

+the Green Party's Māori Crown Relations spokesperson Steve Abel and the Labour Party's Peeni Henare as a "backward step" in the New Zealand Crown's relationship with Māori.

 Structure and functions

-Te Puni Kōkiri or the Ministry of Māori Development is the New Zealand Government's principal policy advisor on Māori wellbeing and development.
+Te Puni Kōkiri is the New Zealand Government's principal policy advisor on Māori wellbeing and development.
 The Ministry's other responsibilities include promoting Māori achievement in health, training and employment, education and economic development; and monitoring the provision of government services to Māori.

-The organisation is managed by the Secretary for Māori Development, Dave Samuels.
-The Ministry consists of the Office of the Secretary and four directorates (or Puni): the Policy Partnerships Puni, the Strategy Governance & Public Sector Performance Puni, the Regional Partnerships and Operations Puni and the Organisational Support Puni.
+Te Puni Kōkiri is managed by the Secretary for Māori Development, Dave Samuels.
+The Ministry consists of five groups (or Puni): the Policy Partnerships Puni, the Strategy, Finance & Public Sector Performance Puni, the Regional Partnerships and Operations Puni, Critical Projects and Governance Puni and the Organisational Support Puni.
 The Ministry operates a national office in the capital Wellington and eighteen offices across six regions in both the North and South Islands.
 Te Puni Kōkiri currently employs approximately 350 staff.

-Three public sector organizations that fall under the purview of the Ministry are Māori Television, Te Māngai Pāho (the Māori Broadcast Funding Agency), Te Tumu Paeroa (which deals with the management of Māori–owned land).
+Three public sector organisations that fall under the purview of the Ministry are Māori Television, Te Māngai Pāho (the Māori Broadcast Funding Agency), Te Tumu Paeroa (which deals with the management of Māori–owned land).

 Ministers for Māori Development

-The Ministry serves 3 portfolios and 4 ministers.
+The Ministry serves 2 portfolios and 1 minister.